Submissions for poetry are only accepted from financial WA Poets Inc members. To become a member click here.

 Failure to adhere to the guidelines will result in your submission being rejected.

-- We accept a maximum of three unpublished and original poems per poet (unpublished refers to poems that have NOT appeared in print or online as part of an electronic journal or poetry blog that specialises in publishing other people’s poetry).
+- We accept a maximum of TWO unpublished and original poems per poet (unpublished refers to poems that have NOT appeared in print or online as part of an electronic journal or poetry blog that specialises in publishing other people’s poetry).

 - Each poem must be submitted as a separate Microsoft word document attachment.